couchbase/sync_gateway/tools/stats-definition-exporter/README.md

 To output to stdout only and not to a fail, use the `-no-file` flag.
 The `-output` flag will be ignored when this is `true`.

 ## Logging
 The tool may output to stderr when unexpected problems occur.
-For example, this maybe due to a stat not being initialized or a stat being nil.
+For example, this maybe due to a stat not being initialized, a stat being nil, or an unexpected problem writing to a file.

 ## JSON format
 The JSON is an array of objects in the current format: